The following article has been approved for publishing because it serves the cause of the Light.

 Too Awesome to Use: Several one-shot artifacts are mentioned throughout the series.
 One such artifact is the Minoan Sphere, which allows one to open a portal to any desired location while remaining untraceable.
 However, the witch Arina has figured out how to recharge the Sphere, turning it into a Game Breaker.
 Anton seemingly breaks the Sphere by using it to teleport four people, but Arina mentions that it'll recover in 5 years.

 Las's strength isn't in his magic but his ability to see things from a human's perspective.
-When sent to investigate, he'll often simply talk to people, while using a low-level "tongue-loosener" spell to get people to open up.
-Most Others no longer thing that way.
+When sent to investigate, he'll often simply talk to people, while using a low-level "tongue-loosener" spell and basic psychology to get people to open up.
+Most Others no longer think that way.

 Took a Level in Jerkass: also, Las, after his baptism in New Watch becomes quite a patronising jerk, full of disdain towards both regular people for "ignoring the revelation" and living in vice and Higher Others for dissociating themselves from mundane problems and growing aloof.